 I hold to the same study process on each sermon.
 As any pastor who preaches regularly knows, we often rely on scholars and fellow pastors to help us think and communicate more clearly with the goal of faithfully preaching the truths of Scripture to our congregations.
 But I am sorry for not mentioning J.D.’s generosity and ownership of these points.
 I should have given him credit as I shared these insights.

 I felt it important to address this in order to provide the truth and to take responsibility for places where I should have been more careful.

 I am committed to being a man of integrity and humility.
-I will not waver from that as I lead Redemption Church to be Christ followers and the SBC to unite around her mission.
+I will not waiver from that as I lead Redemption Church to be Christ-followers and the SBC to unite around her mission.